xebia-functional/fetch/docs/src/tut/docs.md

 As you have learned through the examples, you can run a fetch into a `Future` simply by importing `fetch.implicits`.
 It contains an instance of `FetchMonadError[Future]` given that you provide an implicit `ExecutionContext`.

-Futures are available both in Scala and Scala.js although in the examples we have used some APIs that are exclusive to Scala (`Thread` and `Await`) for educational purposes.

 ## Twitter Future